google/WebFundamentals/src/content/en/updates/2019/02/hotpath-with-wasm.md

       }
     }

-Edge and its JavaScript engine Chakra, however, takes over 8 seconds.
+In Edge, however, it takes over 8 seconds.
 There are no browser APIs involved that could affect performance, so this is just about raw execution speed.
 8 seconds is much less acceptable.
 Enter WebAssembly.